zeroxf89/agenticSeek/README.md

 **Q: How come it is older than manus ?**

 we started this a fun side project to make a fully local, Jarvis-like AI.
-However, with the rise of Manus, we saw the opportunity to redirected some tasks priority to make yet another alternative.
+However, with the rise of Manus, we saw the opportunity to redirected some tasks to make yet another alternative.

 **Q: How is it better than manus  ?**

-It's not, our goal is just offer an alternative that is more local and enjoyable to use.
+It's not, this is just a fun project, but it run locally and show that it's not rocket science to make hyped AI agents.

 ## Authors:
  > [Fosowl](https://github.com/Fosowl)